Agricultural Sciences

 VE 127 VMA Clinics Practice I - 3 credits |

-This lecture/lab course covers breeds, colors, normal behavior patterns and restraint techniques of small animals, pocket pets, and exotics.
+This lecture/lab course covers breeds, colors, normal behaviour patterns and restraint techniques of small animals, pocket pets, and exotics.
 Students learn how to maintain a wide variety of medical records in a veterinary setting and perform kennel care duties on cats and dogs.
 All of the skills learned in the lecture are practiced throughout the labs.
 Pre/co-requisites: None |

 VE 129 Applied Nutrition - 3 credits |

-Students learn the principles and practices of nutrition as they apply to both large and small animals.
-Each nutrient class is studied in relation to its function, deficiency and requirement in the body.
+Students learn the principles and practices of nutrition as they apply to both companion animals and domestic livestock species.
+Each nutrient class is studied in relation to its function, deficiency, and requirement in the body.
 Nutrient requirements for maintenance, growth, and production are emphasized.
-Nutritional requirements of the sick animal are also discussed, with discussion of prescription diets and their purpose.
-Pre/co-requisites: None |
+Pre/corequisites: none. |

 VE 131 Anatomy and Laboratory Safety - 3 credits |

 Students are introduced to common clinical laboratory techniques, including the correct method of collection and the handling of specimens.
-An introduction to skeletal anatomy and physiology of the digestive, circulatory, respiratory, renal and reproductive systems is covered.
+An introduction to skeletal anatomy and physiology of the digestive, circulatory, respiratory, renal, and reproductive systems is covered.
 Laboratory safety and biosecurity protocols are practiced throughout this course.
+Students will participate in caring for the college owned horses a well as performing clinic duty.
 Pre/co-requisites: none |

 VE 138 Animal Diseases & Treatments - 3 credits |